What is VCU’s Common Book Program?

 Am I required to read this book?

-New students are expected to read the book prior to their return to campus in the fall.
-Copies of the book will be distributed to all new students attending Orientation.
+First-year students are expected to read the book prior to their return to campus in the fall.
+Copies of the book will be distributed to all first-year students attending Orientation.

 I understand that the books are being distributed at Orientation, but what if I don’t attend Orientation?